Xon/XenForo-CanonicalRedirect/README.md

 # XenForo-CanonicalRedirect

 Redirects viewers to the canonical URL.
+Will not apply redirection to AdminCP sessions.

 Options:
 - Apply to all.